Pseudodoxia Epidemica: Evaluation by other writers

-Today there is considerable confusion how best to define Sir Thomas Browne's scientific methodology, which is described by E. S. Merton thus:
+Today there is considerable confusion about how best to define Sir Thomas Browne's scientific methodology, which is described by E. S. Merton thus:

 William P. Dunn summarised the ambiguities of Browne's scientific view-point thus:

 Robert Sencourt succinctly defined Browne's relationship to scientific enquiry as "an instance of a scientific reason, lit up by mysticism, in the Church of England".

 The 1651 book Arcana Microcosmi, by Alexander Ross, attempted to rebut many of Browne's claims.